Goruchie/hello-react-front-end/README.md

 > The next key features are availble in this project.

-- Refresh the page to see diffent types of greetings.
+- Refresh the page to see diffent types of greetings from a rails API.